-If you look at your calculator, you will see keys for another handful of functions that we have not yet discussed: various logs1 and exponentials.
+We have seen that polynomials and rational functions are continuous for all points in their domains.
+If you look at your calculator, you will see keys for another handful of functions that we have not yet discussed: various logs and exponentials.
 Along with the trig functions these are known as 'transcendental functions' because the transcend the ordinary algebraic operations of addition, subtraction, multiplication, and division, powers, and roots.
 There are a couple of reasons these transcendental functions appear on most calculators.
 First they are useful(!), and second they are 'nice.'
 In particular they are continuous.
 Specifically

-THEOREM 10.7 (Logs and Exponentials).
-The standard log and exponential functions are continuous at all points in their domains.
+THEOREM 10.1.20 (A list of Continuous Functions).
+The standard trig functions are continuous at all points in their domains.
 Specifically